Under the SEC, Energy Suppliers are obliged to:

 - MAPs must have contractual agreements with Energy Suppliers and Device manufacturers that satisfy the SEC obligations;

-- Energy Suppliers must enter into ‘churn’ contracts with MAPs when a Device is inherited on churn;
+- Energy Suppliers must enter into ‘churn’ contracts with MAPs when a Device is inherited on churn, if not covered by SSC arrangements;

 - The SSC must inform Device manufacturers on a monthly basis of which Energy Suppliers are operating their Devices;